camilouribebotta/visual-essays/docs/help.md

 ### data-entity

-The `data-entity` associates an entity with
+The `data-entity` associates an entity with a

 ### data-map